 Button Description Purchase License Click to purchase a ScreenFlow license from the Telestream Web site.
 The license is automatically installed upon completion of your purchase.
-Enter Serial Number Click to enter a serial number which has already been issued.
-This field is case sensitive.
-All letters must be capitalized and hyphens must be included.
-Deactivate Serial Number When ScreenFlow is unlicensed, this option is disabled.
+Activate Serial Number Enter serial number and click Activate

-Upgrading, Changing and Deactivating a Serial Number
+Deactivating a Serial Number

-When ScreenFlow is licensed, the Licenses pane enables you to upgrade, change serial numbers, and deactivate serial numbers, as depicted in Figure 88.
+When ScreenFlow is licensed, the Licenses pane enables you to deactivate serial numbers, as depicted in Figure 86.